alex2018hillel/Python_test/README.md

 # Python_test
-1) To run tests
+ To run tests:
-2) clone the project git clone
+1) clone the project git clone
-3) open the project in PyCharm
+2) open the project in PyCharm
-4) configure PyCharm to use unittest as default test runner
+3) configure PyCharm to use unittest as default test runner
-5) click on green triangle near test that you want to run
+4) click on green triangle near test that you want to run